Ohio University Online MHA Program - Master of Health Administration

 Paying for the Ohio University Online MHA

 Graduate MHA students may have access to graduate scholarships, in addition to federal loans and grants through FAFSA.
-Students can find out more from the Ohio University Office of Financial Aid and Scholarships.
+Students can learn more from the Ohio University Office of Financial Aid and Scholarships.
 They may also apply for aid from the community and other resources.
-Professionals may also inquire with their employer to find out if there is a tuition reimbursement program available.
+Professionals may also inquire with their employers to find out if a tuition reimbursement program is available.

 Ohio University Online Master of Health Administration (MHA)